cs4241-20a/a2-shortstack/README.md

 Pooja Patel https://glitch.com/~a2-pooja-a-patel

 This project is Assignment 2 - Short Stack: Basic Two-tier Web Application using HTML/CSS/JS and Node.js.
-The intention of this project is to deploy a prototype webpae using HTML, CSS, JavaScript, and Node.js.
+The intention of this project is to deploy a prototype webpage using HTML, CSS, JavaScript, and Node.js.

 ## La Fleur by Pooja Patel
 I created a flower shop webpae that woud allow a user to shop for single flowers or a dozen.
 The Webpage also allows the user to see their order history and also edit or delete their order.